Computes monostatic backscatter from a single axisymmetric target using a

 For spheres and oblate spheroids, the current implementation uses a

-more natural coordinate system for that geometry and is consistent with the
+natural coordinate system for that geometry and is consistent with the

-scalar spheroidal T-matrix literature for single-target scattering.
-For
+scalar spheroidal transition-matrix literature for single-target scattering.

-finite cylinders, the default monostatic branch uses a
+For finite cylinders, the default monostatic branch uses a

-cylindrical-coordinate modal/T-matrix-equivalent backend so that the
+cylindrical-coordinate modal T-matrix-style backend so that the backscatter

-backscatter benchmark remains aligned with the exact finite-cylinder family.
+benchmark remains aligned with the exact finite-cylinder family.

 When store_t_matrix = TRUE, cylinders retain lightweight